codex-academy/read-me/5-you-read-my-read-me.md

 ## Activity: test your README

 Pair up with someone.
 Point them at your repository and ask them to use your `README` to get your app running on their machine.
-Ask them to make a note of any things you could change.
+Ask them to add a [GitHub issue](https://guides.github.com/features/issues/) for any things you could change.